maihoaibao772/codex-demo/README.md

 - **Home** – Neon introduction, tagline, and quick jumps into the experience.
 - **Ảnh để đời 📸** – Responsive glassmorphism gallery with hover motion.
-- **Story Mode ⏳** – Timeline-driven scroll story with parallax gradients and cinematic copy.
+- **Story Mode ⏳** – Timeline-driven yearly cards with smooth transitions into detailed monthly stories.

 ## Customize the Gallery & Story